peppicelli/resume/content/experience/kollmorgen.md

-  "3<sup>rd</sup> level support for critical bugs & issues in the field.", "Technical coaching of a remote Indian development team.", "High focus on quality: **unit tests**, **system and manual tests**, **TDD** (Test Driven Development), **checklists**, **code team inspections** and **continuous integration** with multiple validation steps."] date = "2017-03-22T14:56:08-05:00" website = "http://www.kollmorgen.com" anchor = "kollmorgen"
+  "3<sup>rd</sup> level support for critical bugs & issues in the field.", "Technical coaching of a remote Indian development team.", "High focus on quality: **unit tests**, **system and manual tests**, **TDD** (Test Driven Development), **checklists**, **code team inspections** and **continuous integration** with multiple validation steps."]

+images = ["kas1.png", "kas2.png", "kas3.png"]

+captions = [
+  "Kollmorgen IDE (written in C++ with Qt).",
+  "One of the embedded controller that could be programmed through the IDE.", "Example of a machine with multiple axis powered by Kollmorgen controllers and motors."
+  ]

+work_certificate_excerpt = "Daniel joined the Lausanne scrum team and Immediately became a full contributing team member within just couple months, where usual ramp-up period is more around 6 months due to the complexity of the project.
+Daniel ability to learn complex new things is outstanding, I never worked with such great engineer able to understand and apply new concept/technology in such rapid and efficient way."

+work_certificate = "Kollmorgen_work_certificate.pdf"

+date = "2017-03-22T14:56:08-05:00"
+website = "http://www.kollmorgen.com"
+anchor = "kollmorgen"